spwhitton/consfigurator/CONTRIBUTING.rst

 - Choose judiciously between a functional programming style and LOOP.
 Err on the side of LOOP.

+- Use SETQ not SETF whenever SETQ works.

+- Separate sentences with two spaces after the period.
+In recent Emacs there is ``M-x repunctuate-sentences`` to help with this.

+- In docstrings, comments and commit messages, refer to symbols and Lisp packages -- though not ASDF systems -- in BLOCK CAPITALS, without any quotation marks.

 - Avoid complicating property definitions to include updates to file ownership, and the like, when it's possible instead to switch to the target user and apply a simpler version of the property.
 For example, instead of